Last Updated on December 26, 2020 by Sweet and Savoury Pursuits

 Hosting dinner parties can be so much fun.
 But preparing for them can be challenging when we have very little free time.

-If you are trying to figure out something special to serve that is quick and easy to prepare, consider this elegant appetizer made with cold-smoked salmon.
+If you are trying to figure out something special to serve that is quick and easy to prepare, consider this elegant appetizer made with cold-smoked salmon and Boursin cheese.

 Appetizers made with smoked salmon are a favourite with my family and friends.
 Though both cold and hot smoked salmon are delicious, I love using cold smoked salmon to make simple appetizers like this Smoked Salmon Crostini or this Smoked Salmon Cream Cheese Dip.

-You can prepare parts of this appetizer ahead of time by toasting your slices of baguette and combining the ingredients of the Bourin spread the day before the party.
+You can prepare parts of this appetizer ahead of time by toasting your slices of baguette and combining the ingredients of the Boursin spread the day before the party.

 Just refrigerate the spread and keep the crostini in a container at room temperature until you're ready to assemble the appetizer.